aidapira/crypto-trading-bot-app/README.md

 ## Application Overview

-This application is a trading bot that will place buy or sell orders to BTC-USD when a target price is reached.
+This application is a trading bot that will place buy or sell orders for BTC-USD when a target price is reached.
 User can set the target price and volume and specify a buy or sell trade.
 The bot will place orders every minute when BTC-USD price is less than target buy or greater than target sell prices.

 ## Getting Started